 4 Marginal notes in the agreement have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.

 5 Now known as the Iron Ore (Robe River) Agreement Act 1964; short title changed (see note under s.
 1).

 6 See s.
 2A.

-7 Documents formerly registered at the Office of Titles are now being held by the Western Australian Land Information Authority (see the Land Information Authority Act 2006 s.
-100).